nahtanooj/OptionPricing/README.md

 1. **Literature Review**:
    - Study the theoretical foundations of the stochastic models (Black-Scholes, Heston, Dupire, SABR).
-   - Review quantitative trading strategies and their implementation.
+   - Summarize the equations and the idea of each model in Memoire.pdf.

 2. **Model Implementation**:
    - Implement each model in Python.
    - Calibrate the models using real market data.

-3. **Trading Algorithm Design**:
-   - Develop trading algorithms based on the implemented models.
-   - Test the algorithms using historical data or simulated market environments.

-4. **Performance Evaluation**:
+3. **Performance Evaluation**:
-   - Analyze the accuracy of the models and the performance of the trading algorithms.
+   - Analyze the accuracy of the models.
    - Discuss the limitations of the models in real-world market scenarios.

 ## Expected Results

 - Optimized implementation of financial models in Python.
-- Design and validation of one or more trading algorithms.
 - A final report analyzing the accuracy of the models and the performance of the algorithms in various market scenarios.

 ## Authors